 Below are key drivers of IBM's value that present opportunities for upside or downside to the current Trefis price estimate for IBM:

-- IBM Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to increase from about $6.4 billion in 2012 to over $7.13 billion by the end of the Trefis forecast period in 2021.
+- IBM Branded Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to increase from about $5.8 billion in 2013 to over $6.6 billion by the end of the Trefis forecast period in 2021.
 We expect demand to pick up on the back of increase in software development around the globe, especially from legacy code conversion to newer standards and capabilities, IBM might not be able to capitalize on it as it is looking to roll back perpetual licensing in light of emerging cloud SaaS and focus on the subscription model.
-However, if demand were to decline, due to overall downturn in economy, there could be a 5% downside to the Trefis price estimate if middleware license revenues were to remain flat at $6.4 billion by the end of Trefis forecast period.
+However, if demand were to decline, due to overall downturn in economy, there could be a 3% downside to the Trefis price estimate if middleware license revenues were to remain flat at $5.8 billion by the end of Trefis forecast period.

-- IBM Middleware Software EBITDA Margin: We currently forecast middleware software EBITDA margin to decrease from about 49% in 2012 to nearly 46% in 2013, and then remain constant till the end of the 2020.
-There could be 4% upside to the Trefis price estimate if margin was to remain constant at current high level going forward due to IBM's brand recognition.
-On the other hand, there could be 5% downside to the Trefis price estimate if the margin were to fall due to lower economic demand, reaching its pre-crisis level of 35% by the end of the Trefis forecast period.
+- IBM Middleware Software EBITDA Margin: We currently forecast middleware software EBITDA margin to decrease from about 51.7% in 2013 to nearly 49.7% in 2014, and then remain constant till the end of the 2021.
+There could be 3% upside to the Trefis price estimate if margin was to remain constant at current high level going forward due to IBM's brand recognition.
+On the other hand, there could be 3% downside to the Trefis price estimate if the margin were to fall due to lower economic demand, reaching its pre-crisis level of 35% by the end of the Trefis forecast period.

 OS and Others